Northern Ireland

 The 19th century failure to save the Union

-The Irish never voted to join the Union,
+The Irish never voted to join the Union in 1801,

-and when they were, years later, finally allowed the vote,
+and when they were, in the late 19th century, finally allowed the vote,

 they voted again and again to leave.